bonibruno/dataproc/README.md

 If this is for testing pruposes, don't forget to delete your cluster when your done with: gcloud dataproc clusters delete (cluster-name).

+I also created an HDP 3.1 cluster on the same number and type of instances used for dataproc, but intead of using Google's object storage I used Dell Technologies Cloud OneFS HDFS storage and stored the results in the attached spreadsheet.
+It was impressive to see that Cloud OneFS outperform Google Cloud Storage which is massive.
+Furthermore, The Cloud OneFS system tested only had 56 nodes and only half the number of network connections were enabled at the time of testing.

 Regards,

 boni bruno